 He did his undergraduate degree at The University of Texas at Austin, in the Computer Science Department.
 He graduated as one of the first classes of Turing Scholars, and did his honour’s thesis work with the UT Computational Linguistics Lab as part of the Shalmaneser semantic role-labelling project.

-If you’re looking for a talented software engineer, a research post-doc, or some combination thereof, he can be bought.
+If you’re looking for a talented software engineer, an interface designer/developer, or a technical co-founder, he can be bought.